seven5/seven5.github.io/index.md

 Modern web applications are highly interactive and leverage the browser's capabilities.
 Browsers are already deployed to billions of users, it seems silly, even wasteful, to not use them.
-Modern web applications, under  no circumstances "generate" html content.
+Modern web applications, under  no circumstances, _generate_ html content.
-If you want server-side templating language, these are rife--go elsewhere.
+If you want a server-side templating language, these are rife--go elsewhere.
 Mustache and liquid may be small, but they are doing it wrong.

 It is one of the few  major flaws  of the  go standard library that it included html templating.
 Seven5 expects you to generate all the